HussainAther/philosophy/neuro/fmri.md

 Max Coltheart raised the issue that neuroimaging has not been used in accordance with psychological theory.
 Philosopher-cognitive scientist Adina Roskies argued this it's impossible for brain imaging to be consistent with all psychological theories.

-Some neuroimaging techniques rely on using a single cognitiev process inserted into another set of cognitive processes without affecting the rest.
+Some neuroimaging techniques rely on using a single cognitive process inserted into another set of cognitive processes without affecting the rest.